arvaid/arvaid.net/content/about.md

 showReadingTime: false
 ---

 I'm a software engineer based in Eger, Hungary.
 I'm interested in back-end API development, SRE related technologies (IaC, CI/CD) such as Ansible, Terraform.
 I run my own Linux servers at home for fun and also sometimes use Linux on the desktop.
-I like to learn new tech, including programming languages like Go, Rust and Kotlin.
+I like to learn new tech, including programming languages like Elixir, Go, Rust and Kotlin.